mo-mar/website-refresh-2020/src/blog/reduce.md

 const veggies = ['lettuce', 'cabbage', 'potato', 'broccoli']
 ```

-And then, say, we wanted to combine the names of these vegetables to create one super vegetable — one that, hypothetically, I could eat once a year to absolve myself of having to eat more vegetables.
+And then, say, we wanted to combine the names of these vegetables to create one super vegetable — one that doesn't go bad in a sad corner of my fridge.

-We can _reduce_ all the vegetables into one value using `reduce()`.
+We can _reduce_ all the vegetables in our array into one value using `reduce()`.
 To do that, we need to pass in the aforementioned reducer function, and an initial (optional) value.

 > 💡 This initial value slightly alters the behaviour of reduce.
 If we pass it in, it becomes the first “accumulator” in the very first run of the loop while the first item in our array becomes the currentValue.
 > If we omit it, the “accumulator” is the first item in our array, while the currentValue is the 2nd item in the array.